Study: Improving outcomes for young women with breast cancer: fertility and childbearing issues

 - The tumor types of participating young women with diagnosed breast cancer were more diverse and occurred in a different proportion than in the general population of women with breast cancer.

-- Young women under age 40 with ER-positive, HER2-negative breast cancer had the worst outcomes relative to the general population.
+- Young women under age 40 with ER-positive, breast cancer had the worst outcomes relative to the general population.
 In contrast, this tumor type in post-menopausal women responds well to treatment.

 Among participants in the study: